Maxis Communications

-Maxis Communications or Maxis Berhad is a communications service provider in Malaysia.
+Maxis Berhad (doing business as Maxis, formerly known as Maxis Communications) is a communications service provider in Malaysia.
 It is one of the oldest and largest telecommunications companies in the country.
 Headquartered in Kuala Lumpur, Malaysia, it provides a variety of communication products, applications and value added services for consumers, large enterprises as well as small & medium business owners.
 Maxis uses the dialing prefixes of "011 12000000 through 12499999", "012", "014-2", and "017".
 The majority of the company's stake is owned by Malaysian billionaire, Ananda Krishnan.
-It's coveravage from Arau (Perlis) to Long Pasia (Sabah).
+Its coverage is from Arau (Perlis) to Long Pasia (Sabah).

-Coverage, Products and Services
+Coverage, products and services

 Maxis operates 2G EDGE, 4G LTE and 4G LTE-A networks.

 As of 2016, Maxis has a 100% 4G population coverage with minimum signal strength of -110dBm in Klang Valley, Penang and Johor Bahru; 95% 4G population coverage with minimum signal strength of -110dBm across all state capitals; 88% 4G population coverage with minimum signal strength of -110dBm nationwide.

 In July 2018, Maxis claimed that its 4G LTE network covered 92% of the population in the country.

 There are several high-profile celebrities who have signed on as spokespersons for Maxis, including Siti Nurhaliza, the Malaysian reality television show Akademi Fantasia's contestants, along with Jessy Wong The Diva and Arthur the Brave and Fluffy.
 Maxis was the first company to launch LTE services in Malaysia on 1 January 2013, starting in the Klang Valley region.